Grab Your Free Natural Immunity Guide!

 So, What Can We Do?

-First, I strongly recommend assessing your personal use of Tylenol and other analgesic (pain-relieving) and antipyretic (fever-reducing) medications.
+First, I strongly recommend assessing your personal use of Tylenol and other pain-relieving (analgesic) and fever-reducing (antipyretic) medications.
 Assess how often and why you turn to Tylenol.
 Note: acetaminophen is a component in many other over-the-counter and prescription medications too, so be sure to check (e.g., cough syrups, headache pills, other pain relievers, etc…)!

 Second, if you find you are using Tylenol quite often and unsure of other alternatives, consider the following list below.
 Talk these through with your licensed healthcare provider to see what is best applicable to YOUR unique health situation and needs (every Body is different!).